Monday, 10 March 2025

 About the author…

-Milly Johnson was born, raised and still lives in Barnsley, South Yorkshire.
-A Sunday Times bestseller, she is one of the Top 10 Female Fiction authors in the UK, and has sold millions of copies of her books sold across the world.
-The Happiest Ever After is her twenty-first novel.
-Milly's writing highlights the importance of community spirit and the magic of kindness.
+Milly’s writing highlights the importance of community spirit and the magic of kindness.
 Her books inspire and uplift but she packs a punch and never shies away from the hard realities of life and the complexities of relationships in her stories.
 Her books champion women, their strength and resilience, and celebrate love, friendship and the possibility and joy of second chances and renaissances.
+She writes stories about ordinary women and the extraordinary things that happen in their ordinary lives.

 Contact Links: